codefori/docs/docs/pages/browsers/object-browser.md

 - `LIB*`
 - `LIB/OBJ/MBR.MBRTYPE (OBJTYPE)`

+> [!NOTE]
-  - Note: All parameters except the library are optional.
+> All parameters except the library are optional.
 For parameters which are not provided, the same defaults as the filter dialog will be used.

 ![Create Quick Filter](../../assets/Browser_11.png)